 Study in a real-life hospitality venue

-The campus features a highly rated fine dining restaurant; a popular bistro; seven state-of-the-art training kitchens; and an award-winning commercial spa.We ensure you are fully equipped for your studies in this ideal setting: at the outset of the course, all new students receive a full set of kitchen whites, knives and safety shoes, plus a complete front-of-house uniform.
+The campus features a highly rated fine dining restaurant; a popular cafe; seven state-of-the-art training kitchens; and an award-winning commercial spa.We ensure you are fully equipped for your studies in this ideal setting: at the outset of the course, all new students receive a full set of kitchen whites, knives and safety shoes, plus a complete front-of-house uniform.

 With its abundance of visitor and cultural attractions, Buxton has much to offer the aspiring hospitality professional.
 This elegant spa town on the edge of the Peak District National Park boasts not only a fascinating heritage but also a bright future, with new initiatives such as the restoration of the town’s historic Crescent as the area’s first five-star thermal spa and wellness hotel.